 FastX for Remote Linux Sessions

 FastX is software that brings the graphical interface from a Linux machine to your Windows, Macintosh, or Linux computer.
 It is currently installed in the labs and the 1245 and 3231 classrooms.
 Read the FastX documentation.
-You can download FastX from the ITS software download page.
+To connect remotely from off campus to a Linux computer in Engineering you should download FastX1 (FastX2 will not work with the College of Engineering) from the ITS software download page.

 Windows or Macintosh